-The Contractor shall ensure transition activities begin no later than 16 years of age and activities shall be conducted according to AMPM Policy 587, Transition to Adulthood Behavioral Health System Practice.
+The Contractor shall ensure transition activities begin no later than 16 years of age.
+Activities shall be conducted according to AMPM Behavioral Health Practice Tool 280.
 The Contractor shall also ensure that an SMI determination is initiated as clinically indicated by age 17.5 years.

-The Contractor shall ensure provision of Trauma Informed Care (TIC) service delivery approaches, including routine trauma screenings and development of a network of therapists trained and certified in trauma-focused Evidence-Based Practice.
+The Contractor shall ensure provision of Trauma Informed Care (TIC) service delivery approaches, including routine trauma screenings and development of a network of therapists trained and certified in traumafocused Evidence-Based Practice.

-The Contractor shall provide and promote service delivery for children ages birth through five, including screening as outlined in AMPM Policy 581 and high-need identification as specified in AMPM Policy 570.
+The Contractor shall provide and promote service delivery for children ages birth through five, including screening and high need identification as directed by AHCCCS.